librenms/librenms/doc/Extensions/Dispatcher-Service.md

 #### Debian 9 (stretch)

-install python3 and python-mysqldb. python-dotenv is not yes available, but the testing package is working fine, you can grab it on
+install python3 and python-mysqldb. python-dotenv is not yet available, but the testing package is working fine, you can grab it on
 <https://packages.debian.org/fr/buster/all/python3-dotenv/download> (the
 package may be updated and have a new version number).